Category Archives: 2006 Films

 Grade: B+

-Based on the best-selling 2003 novel written by Dan Brown, Ron Howard directs the film version of The Da Vinci Code (2006).
-Since I haven’t read the novel at this writing I cannot fully give a fair assessment from the perspective of comparison but my hunch is that the book is superior to the film.
+Since I haven’t read the novel at this writing, I cannot give a fully fair assessment from a comparative perspective, but my hunch is that the book is superior to the film.

 Isn’t it usually?

-The film is entertainment personified and Howard wisely casts a big name like Tom Hanks to draw audiences to the theaters.
+The film is entertainment personified, and Howard wisely casts a big name like Tom Hanks to draw audiences to the theaters.

 The most fun is the controversy the film, like the book, encountered.